Shubham-Bhoite/Heart-Rate-Monitor/README.md

  - IoT is very useful in this aspect as it replaces the conventional monitoring systems with a more efficient scheme, by providing critical information regarding the condition of the patient accessible by the doctor.
- - In addition, the nurses or the duty doctor available at the hospital can monitor the heart rate of the patient in the serial monitor through the real-time monitoring system.
+ - In addition, the nurses or the duty, doctor available at the hospital can monitor the heart rate of the patient in the serial monitor through the real-time monitoring system.